ug404labs/BillBuddyPay/README.md

 ## Usage

+-   BillBuddy allows users to manage shared expenses and sacco groups seamlessly.
+-   Users can create shared transactions, contribute to expenses, and manage group savings.
+-   Detailed transaction history and real-time updates ensure transparency and ease of use.
 -   [Here](/code/packages/react-app/pages/api/socialconnect/lookup.ts) is the code to lookup MiniPay registered users, it is expected you learn from this project and take the code you need for your own project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>